 - Are you the target of the comment?

-- If you are not the target, or a moderator of the target, you should NOT file a report for harassment.
-Harassment reports should come from the user being harassed or their moderators.
+- If you are not the target, you should NOT file a report for harassment.
+Harassment reports should come from the user being harassed.

 - Is it unwanted?